stenslae/stenslae/README.md

-- 👋 Hi, I’m **Emma Stensland**.
-Welcome to my GitHub! <3
+- 👋 Hi, welcome to my GitHub! <3
-- 🚀 I’m currently getting my bachelors in Electrical Engineering and work at the Space Science and Engineering Lab at MSU!
+- 🚀 I'm Emma Stensland—an electrical engineering undergrad with minors in CS and CpE, and a knack for accidentally becoming the go-to person for solving weird technical problems.
-- 👀 I do art, writing, gaming, and yoga in my free time!
+- 👀 When I’m not engineering, I’m painting (sometimes professionally), volunteering, writing a novel, in the woods, or catching rides to my next side quest.
+I care about good documentation, inclusive outreach, and building things that actually function in the real world.
-- 📫 How to reach me: emma@stensland.com
+- 📫 Reach me at: emma@stensland.com

 <!---
 ✨ hey... ✨ why you looking here go back!!